NadiaAiraf/acebook-rails-the-spartans/README.md

   - Think of some new Features
   - Implement them.
   - Use TDD at all times.
   - If overwhelmed, hold fluffy-pig.
 Do not open.
-It is a waste of time and she doesn't like it.
+It is a waste of time and it doesn't like it.

 How to Deploy:
-  - We don't know.
-Heroku worked fine, but now 'Ed' if that is his real name, wants us to stick it on Amazon's web server.
-What's that about?
+  - Heroku worked fine, but 'Ed' if that is his real name, wanted us to stick it on Amazon's web server.

 How to Deploy with for Reals:
   - Acebook The Spartans master branch is automatically deployed on Heroku, providing all RSpec tests pass Travis CI's rigorous testing procedure.
   - This is the link https://acebook-the-spartans.herokuapp.com/users/sign_in